chromium/chromium/docs/code_reviews.md

 whole codebase.
 This is used for work that span many dozen CLs.

 ### Global Approvals
-For one-off CLs API owners of base, blink, build, content and url can Owners-Override +1 a change to their APIs to avoid waiting for rubberstamp +1s from affected directories' owners.
+For one-off CLs, API owners of `base`, `build`, `content`, `third_party/blink` and `url` can `Owners-Override +1` a change to their APIs to avoid waiting for rubberstamp +1s from affected directories' owners.
 This should only be used for mechanical updates to the affected directories.

 ## Documentation updates